 In this instance, we will simply rename the Excel file by changing its extension to .zip.
 Follow the ensuing steps to do that.

-- Then, go to the Home tab in the File Explorer ribbon.
+- Go to the Home tab in the File Explorer ribbon.

-- From there, hoover down to the Rename tab and click on it.
+- From there, hover down to the Rename tab and click on it.

-- Secondly, write “.zip” in place of the Excel extension.
+- Write .zip in place of the Excel extension and hit Enter.

 - As a result, your Excel file will be zipped.

 Read More: How to Compress Excel File More than 100MB